chris-sarli/chris.sarl/posts/S-300-review.md

 The brakes themselves are probably fine for a bikeshare and casual or leisurely riders, but I ride in traffic and would personally like something a bit stronger.
 For example, the first time I was testing the bike I was riding down Westminster Street in light rain when the car in front of me had to abruptly stop.
 I slammed on the brakes but still gently collided with their rear bumper.
 I was fine, the car was fine, no massive lawsuit ensued, so no big deal.
 But still, I felt that if I had been on my own bike I would have stopped a little sooner and not collided.
 It may have been a combination of operator (my) error in being distracted or following too closely or the slick surface, but this isn't an unrealistic scenario.
 I would like it if the brakes gave me maybe 10-15% more confidence than they currently do.

-### Ride Performance

-To do.

 ### Overall Aesthetic

 Maybe it's just that bikeshare (and electric bikeshare too) aren't brand new anymore (and that I look at lots of pictures of bikeshares), but Spin's bikes have a generic sort of look.
-The <span style="background-color: #ed6044; padding: 0 6px 0 6px; border-radius: 12px; color:white;">orange color</span> and slanted logo they've branded their company (and by extension, these bikes) with is passable and unoffensive.
+The <span style="background-color: #ed6044; padding: 0 6px 0 6px; border-radius: 12px; color:white;">orange</span> color and slanted logo they've branded their company (and by extension, these bikes) with is passable and unoffensive.
 The <span style="background-color: #373f4a; padding: 0 6px 0 6px; border-radius: 12px; color:white;">gray</span> they've used as the base color seems like it could be sold in a paint store as "default dark gray."
-I don't think I'd really think about this on most bikeshare bikes, but between the huge battery and the rear fender (which doubles as a deterrent to would-be vandals), the S-300 is *big*, as in it has a heavy sort of visual presence.
+I don't think I'd really think about this on most bikeshare bikes, but between the huge battery and the rear fender (which doubles as a deterrent to would-be vandals), the S-300 has a visual presence that looks heavy.
 We're accustomed to seeing bikes as rather lightweight-looking things (even if the bike is made of steel and very heavy, the tubes are generally pretty thin), so most electric bikes look a little bulky.
 The S-300 has a big battery and shielding, so it has a *lot* of bulk.
 I think Spin should try to do a better job of hiding that bulk, or leaning into it.

-JUMP, for example, had picked a very unique <span style="background-color: #e83824; padding: 0 6px 0 6px; border-radius: 12px; color:white;">reddish color</span> and covered its somewhat bulky bikes with it.
+JUMP, for example, had picked a very unique <span style="background-color: #e83824; padding: 0 6px 0 6px; border-radius: 12px; color:white;">reddish</span> color and covered its somewhat bulky bikes with it.
 That choice signaled that they *chose* a distinctive color for an exciting new product, and that color stood out on city streets, but it also looked strangely natural.
 JUMP's bike wasn't as bulky as the S-300, so Spin probably has a harder challenge here, but I think they should spend some time and attention in this.
-Right now I'd describe the S-300 as looking utilitarian, but not a particularly shade of utilitarian.
+Right now I'd describe the S-300 as looking utilitarian, but not a particularly pleasing shade of utilitarian.

 It's certainly more important that the S-300 works and Spin's user experience is pleasant than the bikes look nice, but while looks aren't everything, they also aren't nothing.
 For one, it's important for getting people to try bikeshare out. *I* always prefer to take my bike or the bus to get where I'm going, but lots of people prefer to drive, and the fact that a growing number of Americans will make financially moronic decisions so that they can drive "luxury" vehicles is evidence that appearance in mobility matters at least a little.
 Functionality matters more, but Spin can encourage a lot more people to try bikeshare if it can convince them that they'd look attractive riding it.
 [Mad Men 101](https://www.youtube.com/watch?v=-qY1c1G2ORY).